pgbercik/aplikacja_dyzury/README.md

 The app also enables users to switch duties between one another.
-In order to do it, the user has to click on a duty, go to section Zamiana dyżury and send a request.
+In order to do it, the user has to click on a duty, go to section **Zamiana dyżuru** and send a request.
 If the other user agrees, then the duties will be automatically switched.
 ![Duty swap picture](SCREENSHOTS/duty_swap.JPG)